microsoft/Olive/docs/source/overview/options.md

 - `ort_log_severity_level: [int]` The log severity level of ONNX Runtime.
 The options are `0` for `VERBOSE`, `1` for `INFO`, `2` for `WARNING`, `3` for `ERROR`, `4` for `FATAL`.
 The default value is `3` for `ERROR`.

+- `tmp_dir_root: [str]` The root directory to store temporary files.
+If not specified, the default temporary directory root will be used.
+Set this to a local directory if you want to avoid using the default temporary directory root for reasons such as disk space and permission.
+This value can also be set by the environment variable `OLIVE_TMP_DIR_ROOT`.

 Please find the detailed config options from following table for each search algorithm: